 The timeline for the creation of the new tourist village, Galetti explained, is 36 months, running from the demolition process all the way to the end of the environmental planning.
 Part of the demolition work has already begun, in fact.
 “We have started removing the boilers and insulation materials,” confirmed Starace.
 “For now, we still need to do some specific planning in some parts of the site aimed at creating the new tourist village, particularly the ones where the campers will go.
 We are working with on that with Arpa.
 Once that phase is completed, the demolition and reconstruction work proper will begin but the two things will happen parallel to one another”.
 The goal, concluded Galletti, is to open Delta Farm for the 2023 tourist season: “We believe that we can achieve something really unique in this area that will become an international attraction.
 And the former power station’s smokestack will become its symbol.”

 A renaissance that embraces values of sharing, the circular economy and sustainability.
-Which are, of course, also central to the Futur-e programme and our Group.
+Which are, of course, also central to our Group strategy.